-Cf. various documents issued by different authorities serve in practice as proof of identity, see also KAING Guek Eav alias Duch ECCC [26 February 2009] Trial Chamber Decision E2/94 For the purpose of the present order, harm suffered by the immediate victim may include physical, psychological and/or material harm the victim of such crimes".
+Cf. various documents issued by different authorities serve in practice as proof of identity, see also KAING Guek Eav alias Duch ECCC [26 February 2009] Trial Chamber Decision E2/94 the victim of such crimes".
 Therefore, to be admissible, the harm suffered by the applicant does not necessarily have to be immediate but it must be personal.10